cpm-cmake/CPM.cmake/README.md

 # CPM

-CPM is a simple dependency manager written in CMake built on top of CMake's built-in [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module.
+CPM is a CMake script that adds dependency management capabilities to CMake.
+It's built as an extension of CMake's [FetchContent](https://cmake.org/cmake/help/latest/module/FetchContent.html) module with easier syntax and version control.

 ## Supported projects